School: School of Human Ecology

 Course Title: Short-Term Programme In School Counselling

-The main aim of this Short-Term Programme in School Counselling will be to support counsellors working in schools through the provision of supervised field work or “supervision of the practice”.
-More importantly, an agentic perspective, which will include a humanistic perspective and interventions that are child and family-based in a systemic perspective that have been the underlying base of the Course will inform this Course as well.
+Rationale: Masters' in Applied Psychology, with Specialisation in Counselling Psychology that provide in-depth inputs to work in school settings are few in number in India.
+Some school-based counselling and guidance courses at the Post-Masters' level exist and provide for the basic inputs in counselling and guidance.
+The main aim of this Short-Term Programme will be to support counsellors working in schools or candidates who have completed a Master’s in Psychology and would want practice inputs through the provision of supervised field work or “supervision of the practice”.
+More importantly, an agentic perspective, which will include a humanistic perspective and interventions that are child and family-based in a systemic perspective that have been the underlying base of the Master’s Programme will inform this Course as well.

 Objectives of the Course:

 Developing a holistic understanding of the child in school setting and be able to address the needs for counseling children, adolescents and parents is the aim.
 Macro, as well as micro theoretical perspectives, in understanding children, systems and parenting strengthens the interventions undertaken at the individual, family and school level.
 Focus will be on providing agentic strength-based approach to problem-solving and to build on evidence-based interventions for children.
 Faculty from within and outside School, with adequate specialised knowledge will teach and provide supervision for this Course.

 School Counselling has been conceptualised to address the needs for counseling children such as: